 According to a Nielsen study, brand familiarity boosts conversion rates by up to 139% when displayed prominently (source).
 Placing logos on a website's social proof strip or near CTAs on a social proof landing page makes them more likely to be noticed.

-To strengthen their impact, pair logos with data-backed results:
+To strengthen their impact, pair social proof logos with data-backed results:

 - “Used by 9 of the top 10 fintech companies”